 FVH was developed using the full suite of LF vegetation releases and the most recent ten years of disturbance data.
 FVH more accurately leverages fuel transition assignments related to disturbed areas to properly align with logic developed from Fuels Calibration Workshops.

 A significant refinement to the LF Remap process for FVH and other fuel products was adopted to more accurately represent vegetation within disturbed areas for fuels use, allowing LF Remap to provide "capable fuels" products.
-What this means is that the Time Since Disturbance (TSD) assignments for disturbed areas have been calculated using an effective year.
-Year 2019 fuels, for example, may be calculated for the year 2019.
-This new process considers all the existing disturbances included in LF Remap and adjusts the TSD for these to the effective year (2019 in this example), making the products "2019 capable fuels."
+What this means is LF Remap fuels products in disturbed areas have been revised to expected 2019 or 2020 vegetation conditions for disturbances that occurred between 2009-2016 or 2010-2016, respectively, making the fuels products 2019 or 2020 capable.
+This new process considers all the existing disturbances included in LF Remap and adjusts the TSD for these to the effective year (2019 or 2020 in this example).

 LF uses FVH in the development of the fuel products.

 The raster attribute tables for LF products are served in database file (DBF) format.